NielEche/financial-dashboard/README.md

 Tailwind CSS is used for styling.

-React Router will be used for navigation (if needed in future updates).
+React Router will be used for navigation.

 ESLint is configured to follow best practices.

 ## Technologies Used